Generalized Feynman-Kac Formula under volatility uncertainty: Numerical applications

+In this section we use an explicit Euler scheme to numerically approximate the solution $ u$ to the PDE \eqref{eq:PDEUnboundedStability1}-\eqref{eq:StabilityPDEUnbounded2} for some choices of its coefficients, of the payoff function and of the volatility uncertainty interval $[\underline{\sigma}, \overline{\sigma}]$.
+By Theorem \ref{thm:secondresultforunboundedpayoff}, such solution represents the $G$-expectation of the discounted payoff with underlying given by \eqref{G-SDE_New}.

-\begin{remark} The choice of numerically solving \eqref{PDEExtendedDomain1}-\eqref{PDEExtendedDomain2} with an explicit Euler scheme has been made in order to avoid to fix artificial boundary conditions, since the domain is unbounded and it is hard to guess a possible behaviour of the solution for large values of the spatial coordinate.
+\begin{remark} We choose to numerically solve \eqref{eq:PDEUnboundedStability1}-\eqref{eq:StabilityPDEUnbounded2} with an explicit Euler scheme in order to avoid artificial boundary conditions, since the domain is unbounded and it is hard to guess a possible behaviour of the solution for large values of the spatial coordinate.

 Using the explicit Euler scheme we are of course left with the problem of the stability of the numerical solution.
 Computing stability conditions in our case appears to be a difficult task, since the PDE is fully nonlinear and with nonconstant coefficients.
-This goes beyond the scope of this paper and will be object of further investigation.
+This goes beyond the scope of this paper and can be object of further investigation.
 However, for the time discretization step we choose for our numerical simulations, we observe a behavior in line with the theory.
-As an example, the average of the simulated $\hat u^{\epsilon}(t , X_{t}),$ $0 \le t \le T,$ is constant over time when $\underline{\sigma} = \overline{\sigma}$ in \eqref{G-equationOneDimension}, i.e., the results are consistent with the classical case.
-We comment in the sequel why this is not the case in the presence of volatility uncertainty, i.e., when $0 < \underline{\sigma} < \overline{\sigma}$. \end{remark}

-In order to simulate the process $X$ in \eqref{G-SDE_New}, we numerically generate the trajectories of both the $G$-Brownian motion $B$ and its quadratic variation by following the approach of \cite{NumericalSimulationG-Expectation}.
-In particular, given a time discretization
+For example, the values we find for the classical case $\underline{\sigma} = \overline{\sigma}$ for a call option with an underlying following log-normal dynamics agree with the well known analytical formulas. \end{remark} We focus on two examples.